amoghsawant17/Business_Insights_360/README.md

 ## Project Overview

-AtliQ Hardware has been growing rapidly in recent years, and they have decided to implement data analytics using PowerBi in their company for the first time to surpass their competitors in the market and to make data-driven decisions.
+AtliQ Hardware has been growing rapidly in recent years, and they have decided to implement data analytics using Power BI in their company for the first time to surpass their competitors in the market and to make data-driven decisions.
 This project is hoped to give answers to the questions of stakeholders in terms of all aspects like Finance, Sales, Marketing, and Supply Chain.

-I worked on this project by following the Codebasics PowerBI Course, Link to the course is [here](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project)
+I worked on this project by following the Codebasics Power BI Course, Link to the course is [here](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project)

 ## Tools

 - SQL
-- PowerBI Desktop
+- Power BI Desktop
 - Excel
 - DAX language
 - DAX studio (for optimizing the report)
 - Project charter file

-## PowerBI techniques Learnt
+## Power BI techniques Learnt

 - What are all the questions that should be asked before starting the project
 - Creating calculated columns